barrie-cork/thesis-grey-may/project_docs/project_status.md

 - ✅ Basic reporting functionality

 ### UI Components
-- ✅ Main layout with navigation
-- ✅ Authentication forms
+- ✅ Authentication forms (updated for Wasp v0.16.0)
 - ✅ Search session management
-- ✅ Results display with filtering
+- ✅ Results display
 - ✅ Tag management interface
 - ✅ Report generation controls

 ## Recent Improvements

+### Authentication System Updates
+- Updated the authentication system to match Wasp v0.16.0 API requirements
+- Fixed SignupForm component props to use `additionalFields` instead of `additionalSignupFields`
+- Updated auth hooks to match the new API signature
+- Implemented `userSignupFields` for proper user creation with required fields

+### SearchSession Query Fixes
+- Removed references to Phase 2 fields that aren't defined in the current schema
+- Simplified query implementation to match the current data model
+- Fixed error handling in server operations

 ### Component Organization
 The project has been reorganized to follow a consistent component organization pattern across all features: